 Jane Smiley

 Jane Smiley is a Pulitzer Prize-winning American novelist.
 Born in Los Angeles, California, Smiley grew up in Webster Groves, Missouri, a suburb of St. Louis, and graduated from John Burroughs School.
-She obtained a A.B. at Vassar College, then earned a M.F.A. and Ph.D. from the University of Iowa.
+She obtained an A.B. at Vassar College, then earned an M.F.A. and Ph.D. from the University of Iowa.
 While working towards her doctorate, she also spent a year studying in Iceland as a Fulbright Scholar.
 From 1981 to 1996, she taught at Iowa State University.

-Smiley published her first novel, Barn Blind, in 1980, and won a 1985 O. Henry Award for her short story "Lily", which was published in The Atlantic Monthly.
+Smiley published her first novel, Barn Blind, in 1980, and won a 1985 O. Henry Award for her short story "Lily," which was published in The Atlantic Monthly.
 Her best-selling A Thousand Acres, a story based on William Shakespeare's King Lear, received the Pulitzer Prize for Fiction in 1992.

 Are you sure you want to delete this?